 - 1. Complete 4-H Volunteer Application (available online and at Boone County Extension Office). - 2.
-We complete a sex offender check and connect with your references listed on your Volunteer Application.
+We complete a background check and connect with your references listed on your Volunteer Application.
 You must have 2 of the 3 references come back positive before being able to move on in the process. - 3.
 After the application is complete, you will sign an Adult Behavioral Expectation Form (ABE). - 4.
-Complete a 4-HOnline Profile and participate in the Purdue-mandated Youth Safety Training video. - 5.
+Complete a 4-HOnline Profile and take the Purdue-mandated Youth Safety Training video. - 5.
 Once all of the above steps are complete, you will meet with the 4-H Youth Development Extension Educator to discuss your placement within the 4-H Program. - 6.
 Once placed in a volunteer position, you will annually renew your 4-HOnline profile and complete an ABE on 4-HOnline.
-Along with the Youth Safety Training video.
+Every other year, you will complete the Youth Safety Training video.